 But there are times when it’s not so fun and implicit bias is thrown in my face, especially when out with my daughters, whose skin tones do not match my own.
 Such as when a stranger picked up my child (who was throwing a typical two-year-old tantrum), hoisted her in the air, and started calling out for her mother.
 While I was standing right next to them.
-Or when a woman who had just witnessed me reprimanding my daughters turned to scold ME, “who do you think you are, talking to these girls like that?
+Or when a woman who had just witnessed me speaking firmly to my daughters turned to scold ME, “who do you think you are, talking to these girls like that?
 Where is their mother?”
-I have been assumed to be the nanny many times and when corrected, am usually met with an embarrassed mumbled apology.
+I have been assumed to be the nanny many times and when corrected, I am usually met with an embarrassed mumbled apology.
 Or a blatant, “then why is she a different color?”

 It was disappointing to realize that I had been holding my new society to a higher standard and the pedestal was crumbling.
 I had assumed there was a collective intelligence, or at least an understanding that people don’t always look like their partner.
 In fact, don’t biracial kids get the best of both worlds, the genetic jackpot?
 (Hello Jessica Alba, Gabrielle Union, Barack Obama, Bruno Mars…to name a few).